PEAK-Legacy/Contextual/README.txt

     finally:
         context.swap(old)   # restore the previous context

-This code won't share any "globals" with the code that calls it; it will get its own private ``Counter`` instance, for example.
+This code won't share any "globals" with the code that calls it; it will not only get its own private ``Counter`` instance, but a private instance of any other ``Replaceable`` objects it uses as well.
+(Instances are created lazily in new contexts, so if you don't use a particular service, it's never created.)

 In addition to these simple pseudo-global objects, ``peak.context`` also supports other kinds of context-sensitivity, like the concept of "settings"